Gutscs/Rossmann-Forecasting-Sales/README.md

     * Filtering rows and columns that are not relevant to solve the problem.

 5. **Exploratory Data Analysis (EDA)**
-    * Validating the business hypothesis;
+    * Validating the business hypotheses;
     * Selecting the most important features to the model.

 6. **Data Preparation**